 For the podcast, we are aiming for a relaxed conversation of anything between 30 and 120 Min. which we will edit.
 We are in no rush, there is no time limit.
-We are listener-oriented and are aiming for episodes that people enjoy to listen to with learnings and insights.
+The 2pt5 is listener-oriented and is aiming for episodes that people enjoy to listen to with learnings and insights.
+And that you enjoy recording.

 Technically, sound quality is very important to make sure, the listeners have the best possible experience of our conversation.